BioGearsEngine/core/README.md

 - Updated website generation and layout
 - Patient blood type added as patient parameter
 - General CMAKE updates to the build system
-- Tourniquet action for use with Hemorrhage scenarios